 The Bachelor of Science in Management/Logistics is a program designed to meet the educational and professional needs of students who wish to pursue careers in operations and/or industrial management with emphasis on logistical processes, systems, and functions.
 The program focuses on the study of theories, concepts, practices, and techniques in both general management and the management of logistics systems.
 In addition, the program is designed to provide the student with the necessary preparation for graduate work in business administration and to assist with further advanced study and experience in preparing for the professional certification sponsored by the American Production and Inventory Control Society and the National Association of Purchasing Management.
+For all majors within the School of Business, IS 141 and MG 360 are required courses and meet the requirements for CS 140 and EN 360B respectively.

-Busines s Core 39 сг.
+Busines s Core 39 cr.

 AC 201 Principles of Financial Accounting 3 cr.

 AC 202 Principles of Managerial Accounting 3 cr.

 IS 141 Applied Computer Technology

 for Business

 EC 141 Principles of Macroeconomics 3 cr.

 EC 142 Principles of Microeconomics 3 cr.

-FI 360 Financial Management

-IB 315 International Business Perspectives 3 cr.